 13.1 Delay.
 If the delay in the delivery of the Product is due to any circumstance which, in accordance with paragraph 18, constitutes a ground of liability or is due to buyer’s action or omission, the delivery time shall be extended to the extent deemed reasonable in the circumstances.
 Sell

 are also entitled to payment for any additional expenses at the Seller’s hourly rates at any time.

 13.2 Communication.
-If the Seller expects a delay in the delivery of products, buyer will be informed accordingly.
-At the same time, the seller will disclose the reason for the delay and new expected delivery time.
+If the Seller expects a delay in the delivery of products, the buyer will be informed accordingly.
+At the same time, the seller will disclose the reason for the delay and the new expected delivery time.

 13.3 Claim.
 If the Seller does not deliver the Product in a timely manner, you can.
 The buyer, by written notification to the Seller, sets a reasonable time limit for delivery (minimum 60 working days).